mnecas/ovirt_ansible_backup/README.md

 Fill in the rest of the vars as needed and pay special attention to the timeout values, especially if you intend to export large VMs.

+Run the plauybook with a simple crontab at whatever schedule you like for automated backups.

 Links to some of the ansible modules used in this project:

 https://docs.ansible.com/ansible/latest/modules/ovirt_vm_module.html#ovirt-vm-module